mmirthula02/The-Sparks-Foundation-Data-Science-Intern-Projects/README.md

 ## Acknowledgments

-* I would like to extend my gratitude to **THE SPARKS FOUNDATION** organization for providing me this wonderful internship to learn and perform more!!
+* I would like to extend my gratitude to **THE SPARKS FOUNDATION** organization for providing me this wonderful opportunity to learn and perform better!!